RossattiSM/42.Piscine/README.md

 ## Testing

-The functions have been tested by Moulinette.
+All the functions have been tested by Moulinette.

 <hr>